 “If you've never watched early television programs, it's instructive viewing.
 Television was at that time often referred to as “radio with pictures,” and that's a pretty accurate description.
 Much of television followed the format of popular radio at that time.”

-And just like the relationship between television and radio, there is a relationship between print and web.
+Like the relationship between television and radio, there's a relationship between print and web.

 “In print the designer is god.
 An enormous industry has emerged from WYSIWYG, and many of the web's designers are grounded in the beliefs and practices, the ritual of that medium.
 As designers we need to rethink this role, to abandon control, and seek a new relationship with the page.”

-We don't like change and we can't let go of control.
-We take our long, deep-rooted belief and experience in a previous medium, and try and make the new one conform to it, however misguided and problematic it is.
+We don't like change and we can't relinquish control.
+We take our long, deep-rooted belief and experience in a previous medium, and mindlesssly apply to the new one, despite the problems it causes.

 When the web came along, we believed we should have the same visual control as we did in print design.
-Today, it seems, we still have this same, misguided belief.
-Today we don't just think it should behave like print, but also more app like whatever that means.
+Today, that belief is still prevalent.
+We don't just think it should behave like print, but also more app-like, whatever that means.

 But what does this have to do with dishonest design?
-When we bend the web we are designing dishonestly.
-And when we design dishonestly we tend to design an unfriendly, often unintuitive experience — which can actually break the inherent features of the web.
+When we bend the web, we are designing dishonestly.
+When we design dishonestly we tend to design unfriendly, unintuitive experiences, which can actually break the inherent features of the web.
 The very same features which make the web so simple, so powerful, so amazing.

-The web and the web browser gives us an amazing set of tools, not to be trifled with.
-Elements such as links, buttons, pages, forms, back buttons, bookmarking, images, videos, headings, paragraphs and focus outlines etc.
+The web and the web browser gives us an amazing set of tools, not to be messed up.
+Elements such as links, buttons, pages, forms, back buttons, bookmarking, images, videos, headings, paragraphs, focus outlines and more.

-Do you look at what other websites do on your Macbook Pro and iPhone 6 and think “if it's good enough for them, it's good enough for me”?
-Do you sometimes design without a thought for how the browser does it?
+Do you look at other websites on your Macbook Pro and iPhone 134 and think “if it's good enough for them, it's good enough for me”?
+That's lazy.

-Sometimes a solution works well for a mobile app, but works terribly on the web.
-I think infinite scroll is an example of this.
+Sometimes a solution works well for a mobile app, but works badly on the web.
+Infinite scroll is an example of this.

-Another useful thing about the web, is that browsers and devices get better all the time.
-When we design honestly, the experience gets better and better all by itself with zero effort from us — for proof just interact with a form on your phone and notice how it helps you do that.
+You should note that browsers and devices get better all the time.
+When we design honestly, the experience gets better all by itself, with no effort on our part—just use a form on your phone and notice how it helps you fill it out.

-Designing dishonestly not only costs the user, but costs the developer time and the business money.
+Designing dishonestly costs the user, costs the developer time and the business money, often because the results inadvertently exclude users unnecessary.
 You might get away with the odd bit of dishonest design, but why would you want to?